-Momentum

-Making the weight in the nth iteration depend partially on the update during the (n-1)th iteration

-$$\Delta w{ji}(n) = \eta \delta_j x{ji} + \alpha \Delta w{ji}(n-1)$$

-• The momentum is represented by $\theta \le \alpha < 1$

-Intuition behind Momentum

-- The gradient search trajectory is analogous to a momentumless ball rolling down the error surface, the effect of α is to keep the ball rolling in the same direction from one iteration to the next - The ball can roll through small local minima or along flat regions in the surface where the ball would stop without momentum - It also causes a gradual increase in the step size in regions where the gradient is unchanging thereby speeding convergence

-Arbitrary Acyclic Networks

-- Only equation (T4.4) has to change - Feedforward networks of arbitrary depth

-$$\delta_r = o_r (1 - o_r) \sum{s \in layer \, m+1} w{sr} \delta_s$$

-• Directed acyclic graph, not arranged in uniform layers

-$$\delta_r = o_r (1 - o_r) \sum{s \in Downstream(r)} w{sr} \delta_s$$

-Convergence and Local Minima

-- The error surface in multilayer neural networks may contain many different local minima where gradient descent can become trapped - But backpropagation is a highly effective function approximation in practice - Why??
+Too few iterations - fail to reduce error sufficiently Too many iterations - overfit the data - 367 2/24/18 ANN Momentum Making the weight in the nth iteration depend partially on the update during the (n-1)th iteration $$\Delta w{ji}(n) = \eta \delta_j x{ji} + \alpha \Delta w{ji}(n-1)$$ The momentum is represented by $\theta \le \alpha < 1$ Intuition behind Momentum - The gradient search trajectory is analogous to a momentumless ball rolling down the error surface, the effect of α is to keep the ball rolling in the same direction from one iteration to the next. - The ball can roll through small local minima or along flat regions in the surface where the ball would stop without momentum. - It also causes a gradual increase in the step size in regions where the gradient is unchanging, thereby speeding convergence.
+Arbitrary Acyclic Networks Only equation (T4.4) has to change Feedforward networks of arbitrary depth $$\delta_r = o_r (1 - o_r) \sum{s \in layer \, m+1} w{sr} \delta_s$$ Directed acyclic graph, not arranged in uniform layers $$\delta{r} = o{r}(1 - o{r}) \sum{s \in Downstream(r)} W{sr}\delta{s}$$ 2/24/18 Convergence and Local Minima The error surface in multilayer neural networks may contain many different local minima where gradient descent can become trapped.
+But backpropagation is a highly effective function approximation in practice.
+Why??

-Why it works

-- Networks with large numbers of weights correspond to error surfaces in very high dimensional spaces - When gradient descent falls into a local minima with respect to one weight it won't necessarily be with respect to the other weights - The more weights, the more dimensions that might provide an escape route - do I believe this??? more nodes, more outputs, more inputs

-Heuristics to Overcome Local Minima
+Why it works Networks with large numbers of weights correspond to error surfaces in very high dimensional spaces.
+When gradient descent falls into a local minima with respect to one weight it won't necessarily be with respect to the other weights.
+The more weights, the more dimensions that might provide an escape route do I believe this??? more nodes, more outputs, more inputs Heuristics to Overcome Local Minima Add momentum Use stochastic gradient search New seed (e.g., initial random weights), and choose the one with the best performance on the validation set or treat as a committee or ensemble Is this cheating??
+Add more dimensions (within reason) Representational Power of Feedforward Networks Boolean functions: 2 layers of units, but number of hidden nodes grows exponentially in the number of inputs.
+Continuous Functions: every bounded continuous function to arbitrary accuracy in 2 layers of units.
+Arbitrary functions: arbitrary accuracy by a network with 3 layers of units - based on linear combination of many localized functions.
+Caveats Arbitrary error???
+"Warning Will Robinson" Network weight variables reachable from the initial weight values may not include all possible weight vectors!!!!!
+Hypothesis Space Every possible assignment of network weights represents a syntactically different hypothesis.
+N-dimensional Euclidean space of the n network weights.
+This hypothesis space is continuous.

-- Add momentum

-- Use stochastic gradient search

-- New seed (e.g., initial random weights), and choose the one with the best performance on the validation set or treat as a committee or ensemble

-Representational Power of Feedforward Networks

-- Boolean functions: 2 layers of units, but number of hidden nodes grows exponentially in the number of inputs - Continuous Functions: every bounded continuous function to arbitrary accuracy in two layers of units - Arbitrary functions: arbitrary accuracy by a network with 3 layers of units based on linear combination of many localized functions

-Caveats

-- Arbitrary error??? - Network weight variables reachable from the initial weight values may not include all possible weight vectors

-Hypothesis Space

-- Every possible assignment of network weights represents a syntactically different hypothesis - N-dimensional Euclidean space of the n network weights - This hypothesis space is continuous - Since E is differentiable with respect to the continuous parameters, we have a well-defined error gradient

-Inductive Bias

-- Inductive Bias depends on interplay between gradient descent search and the way the weight space spans the space of representable functions - Roughly smooth interpolation between data points - Given two positive training instances with no negatives between them.
-Backpropagation will tend to label the points between as positive.
+Since E is differentiable with respect to the continuous parameters, we have a well-defined error gradient 2/24/18 Inductive Bias Inductive Bias depends on interplay between gradient descent search and the way the weight space spans the space of representable functions.
+Roughly - smooth interpolation between data points Given two positive training instances with no negatives between them, Backpropagation will tend to label the points between as positive.

-Hidden Layer Representations

-- Backpropagation can discover useful intermediate representations at the hidden unit layers - It is a way to make implicit concepts explicit (not across rows!) - Discovering binary encoding - Important degree of flexibility - More layers of units more complex features can be invented
+Hidden Layer Representations Backpropagation can discover useful intermediate representations at the hidden unit layers.
+It is a way to make implicit concepts explicit.

+Discovering binary encoding Mutilated Chessboard problem